VinMeld/Music-Webapp/README.md

 # How to run
 Run "npm i" in both the front end and back end.
-I haven't sent up concurrency yet, so you'll have to run the back end and front end seperately. to run, do "npm start"
+I haven't sent up concurrency yet, so you'll have to run the back end and front end seperately.
+To run, do "npm start" in front and "npm run server" in back.
 A .env is required for the backend, DM me for the values.

 # TODO
 - [x] Complete favourite songs stuff